 The Fastest Diablo Speedrun Is Sheer Sorcery

 The Lord Of Terror menaces the world of man with his evil hordes?
 Boil me an egg, I'll be back for breakfast.
-This tool-assisted speedrun exploits Diablo's random dungeon generation to make sure that this sorcerer runs through some of the most convenient catacombs ever carved from the Earth.
+This tool-assisted speedrun exploits Diablo's random dungeon generator to make sure that this sorcerer runs through some of the most convenient catacombs ever carved out of the Earth.
 Add in a dash of luck, teleportation skills and a handy HP glitch and you've got Maciej 'groobo' Maselewski's perfect demon exterminator.

 Fly Through Spyro: Enter The Dragonfly In Just Over 1 Minute

 Touval1 takes a weird shortcut in Spyro: Enter The Dragonfly in which Spyro's head bash move can drop him from a hole in the stage right down into the final boss battle.
-From then on it's just a quick battle away from the credits roll...all in all 69 seconds from when the player gains control of Spyro.
+From then on it's just a quick fight to the credits roll...all in all 69 seconds from when the player gains control of Spyro.

 Make Myst A Minute-Long Mystery

 Myst is a classic adventure game full of mind-bending puzzles and complex mechanisms that typically requires hours of exploration and clue-finding.
 Unless, like speedrunner Scepheo, you already know the answer, which is to flip 8 switches around the island, enter one code, and deliver the blank page to Atrus in 1 minute 7 seconds in another tool-assisted speedrun.
 If you know how much effort it usually takes to figure out this sequence, it's amazing just how simple the solution actually turns out to be.

 Shortest Adventure Ever In Around Half A Minute